Welcome to the Multnomah County Elections Division.

 The mission of the Elections Division is to uphold a reputation for transparent, accurate, accessible and accountable elections in Multnomah County.

 Multnomah County Elections conducts all local, city, county, state and federal elections for Multnomah County residents.
 Local elections include boards of directors for schools and special districts as well as local measures.
 City elections include those for city offices as well as annexations and other city issues.
 County elections are for county officers and county measures.
 State elections include Oregon House and Senate races as well as state-wide offices and state measures.
 Federal elections include Congressional, US Senate and Presidential races.

 Conducting elections involves: registering voters; maintaining the voter data base; maintaining address and district data; checking signatures on some petitions; accepting candidate/measure filings; producing voters' pamphlets; issuing and mailing ballots; establishing drop site locations; accepting and processing returned ballots; counting ballots; and releasing results.

 There are four scheduled election dates each year in Oregon: the 2nd Tuesday in March; the 3rd Tuesday in May; the 4th Tuesday in August; and the 1st Tuesday after the first Monday in November.
 The only regularly scheduled elections are the even year May Primary and General Election and the odd year May Special Election.
 Other special elections can be held in March or August.
 The state can call for a special election at any time.
 Recall election dates are based on when the prospective recall petition is filed and the timeline after that initial filing.
 Recall elections do not follow the same timeline as other elections.

-Multnomah County Elections has 11 employees who work at the Elections Office.
+Multnomah County Elections has 15 employees who work for the County Elections Division.
 For major elections, Multnomah County employs as many as 300 temporary on-call election workers.
 Each election cycle takes anywhere from three months to eight months from beginning to end.
 All elections in Oregon are held by mail.
-There are 569,600 registered voters in Multnomah County (as of March 2021).
+There are 558,877 registered voters in Multnomah County (as of June 2023).
+There are 30 Official Ballot Drop Sites in Multnomah County, one per approximately 18,600 registered voters.
 Multnomah County uses a digital system to count ballots called Clear Ballot.